Tokap/type-my-json/README.md

 }
 `

-## Object Explained:
+### Object Explained:

 - type: The type of validation to occur.
 At the onset of this functionality, the options are `one-of-many` (1 of multiple paths must be present) & `single` (the one path provided must be present)
 - paths: The path(s) being checked against in validation.
 These follow identical syntax for Ramda's `R.path` fn.
-For both a single or a one-of-many validation, the params are passed as: `[ ['some', 'test', 'path'] ]`
+For both a single or a one-of-many validation, the params are provided are: `[ ['some', 'test', 'path'] ]`
 - name: The field name (after parsing) of the path that failed validation.
-This is because this validation is always the predicate for a transform function.

-## Use Example:
+### Use Example:

 First, we construct the details of what we are validating:
 - makeSinglePath: `(fieldName: String, pathList: Array<Array<String>>) => Array<Object>`